HubSpot/BuckyServer/README.md

 ## Hosting

-Everything you need to run Bucky on Heroku or Nodejitsu is included, just update the (config/defaults.yaml)[config file] and push to the service of your choice.
+Everything you need to run Bucky on Heroku or Nodejitsu is included, just update the [config file](config/defaults.yaml) and push to the service of your choice.

 ### Heroku